vigour-io/stamp/README.md

 const debug = require('brisky-stamp/debug')
 debug(briskyStamp)
-// this will throw errors when stamps are created while others are still open briskyStamp.create(type, source, override, true) // ignores stamp creation for debugging
+// this will throw errors when stamps are created while others are still open
+// idea is that stamps are synchronous, so you never have 2 stamps in progress at the same time in one thread briskyStamp.create(type, source, override, true) // ignores stamp creation for debugging
 ```